Sheep Meaning and Symbolism

-If you dream of a sheep grazing, it means progress is on the way.
+If you dream of a sheep, either a ram or ewe, grazing, it means progress is on the way.
 Bad days are gone, and it is time for you to sit and relax.

 If you see that you are eating sheep meat, it symbolizes an impending danger to your family.
 It usually signifies conflict, but not death.

 If you dream that you are killing a sheep, it’s an evil omen saying that something bad might happen to you.

 Dreaming of a black sheep, it means that you might undergo a period of difficulty.

 A white sheep in your dream signifies that good days for your family are heading.

 If you dream that you have lost your sheep and are searching for it, it means that you will meet with prosperity due to all your combined efforts and actions.